 As of the beginning of 2004, all stock options granted under the ESOP have associated Tandem SARs, which entitle the optionee to surrender the right to exercise his or her option to purchase a specified number of Common Shares and to receive cash or Common Shares (at EnCana's discretion) in an amount equal to the excess of the closing price of the Common Shares on the TSX on the last trading day preceding the date of exercise of the Tandem SAR, over the exercise price for the option, multiplied by the number of optioned Common Shares surrendered.
-Prior to Board approval on February 15, 2005 of an amendment to the ESOP, this formula for calculating the market appreciation of Tandem SARs was based on an amount equal to the excess of the five-day weighted average trading price of the Common Shares over the exercise price for the option, multiplied by the number of optioned Common Shares surrendered.
-Approval of shareholders was not sought for this amendment to the ESOP because the previous formula and the new formula for calculating the market appreciation of Tandem SARs are not materially different and both are within the acceptable definition of market price of the TSX.
-The purpose of the amendment was to simplify the process and make the exercise price more transparent.
 Where a Tandem SAR is exercised, the right to the underlying Common Share is forfeited and such number of Common Shares are returned to the Common Shares reserved and available for new option grants.